jottinger/grappaexample/src/docs/article.md

 So what this does is very similar to our prior test - except it also tests the value on the parser's stack (accessed via `result.getTopStackValue()`) against the value that our `DataProvider` says should be returned, as long as the parse was expected to be valid.

+All this is well and good - we can hand it `"glass"` and get `Vessel.GLASS` -- but we haven't fulfilled everything we want out of a `VesselParser`.
+We want to be able to ask for `"   a pint "` -- note the whitespace! -- and get `Vessel.PINT`.
+We need to add in our article parsing.

+First, let's write our tests, so we know when we're done:

+    @DataProvider
+    Object[][] articleVesselReturnData() {
+        return new Object[][]{
+                {"a pint", true, Vessel.PINT},
+                {"the bowl", true, Vessel.BOWL},
+                {"  an glass", true, Vessel.GLASS},
+                {"a     cup", true, Vessel.CUP},
+                {"the pitcher    ", true, Vessel.PITCHER},
+                {" a an magnum", false, null},
+                {"bottle", true, Vessel.BOTTLE},
+                {"spoon   ", true, Vessel.SPOON},
+                {"spoon  bottle ", false, null},
+                {"hatful", false, null},
+                {"the stein", false, null},
+        };
+    }

+    @Test(dataProvider = "articleVesselReturnData")
+    public void testArticleVesselResult(String corpus, boolean valid, Vessel value) {
+        testGrammarResult(corpus, valid, value, parser.ARTICLEVESSEL());
+    }

+Our tests should be able to ignore the leading article and any whitespace.
+Any wrongful formation (as you see in `" a an magnum"`) should fail, and any vessel type that isn't valid (`"hatful"` and `"the stein"`) should fail.

+Our `Rule` is going to *look like* a monster, because it has to handle a set of possibilities, but it's actually pretty simple.
+Let's take a look, then walk through the grammar:

+    public Rule article() {
+        return trieIgnoreCase("a", "an", "the");
+    }

+    public Rule ARTICLEVESSEL() {
+        return sequence(
+                zeroOrMore(wsp()),
+                optional(
+                        sequence(
+                                article(),
+                                oneOrMore(wsp())
+                        )),
+                VESSEL(),
+                zeroOrMore(wsp()),
+                EOI);
+    }

+First, we added our `article()` `Rule`, from our `ArticleParser`.
+It might be tempting to copy all the whitespace handling from that parser as well, but we shouldn't - all we care about is the articles themselves ("lexemes," if we're trying to look all nerdy.)

+ It's the `ARTICLEVESSEL()` `Rule` that's fascinating.
+What that is describing is a sequence, consisting of:

+ * Perhaps some whitespace, expressed as `zeroOrMore(wsp())`.
+ * An optional sequence, consisting of:
+     * An article.
+     * At least one whitespace character.
+ * A vessel (which, since we're using `VESSEL()`, means the parser's stack is updated.)
+ * Perhaps some whitespace.
+ * The end of input.

+ Any input that can't follow that exact sequence (`"spoon bottle"`, for example) fails.

+ Believe it or not, we're now very much on the downhill slide for our bar-tending AI.

+ We need to add a preposition ("of") and then generalized text handling for the type of drink, and we need to add the container type - but of this, only the type of drink will add any actual complexity to our parser.